GumiiShark/MegumiPortfolio/README.md

 and recording of chemical levels in pool to ensure safety and compliance standards.

 Water Parameter Testing, Water Chemical Balancing, Communications, Customer Service

+## Speech & Debate

+North Mecklenburg Highschool

+*2018-2020*

+Worked both indivdually and as a team member to write and perform compelling pieces of media.
+Won multiple awards with a focus in dramatic performance and duo interpretation.

 ## Hospitality Entry to Supervisor Positions